-[Sponsored by Squaw Valley Alpine Meadows, CA]
+Brought to you by Squaw Valley Alpine Meadows, CA

-There’s magic when it snows at Squaw Valley Alpine Meadows, CA. Both mountains combine to offer up some of the best inbounds terrain at any resort in North America.
+There’s magic when it snows at Squaw Valley Alpine Meadows, CA. Both mountains combine to offer up some of the best inbounds terrain of any resort in North America.
 But even when the storm settles and the usual suspects get tracked out, Alpine Meadows offers something a little further and a little deeper if you’re willing to work for it.

 The second zone is on the backside of Alpine off the Sherwood Express Chair.
-The Pacific Crest South Bowls offer up a little slice of Alaskan big mountain skiing and the options are plentiful for those willing to work a little harder.
+The Pacific Crest South Bowls offer up a little slice of Alaskan big mountain skiing, and the options are plentiful for those willing to work a little harder.
 The skiing is all off the High Traverse, which moves across the ridgeline to some big mountain lines that often stay hidden and preserved well after the storms have come and gone.
 There’s a surprising amount of variation here, with lots of different types of terrain and enough of a big mountain feel to really get your ski on.

 Alpine Meadows has always been a little bit in the shadow of its big brother in the next valley over.
 There’s no fanfare and big show here.
-Alpine has always been about the skiing.
+Alpine has always been about skiing.
 It’s smaller than Squaw, but in some ways is the favorite for lots of the locals around here.
-Maybe it’s ’cause the crowds are smaller and you have to work a little harder to get to some of the goods.
+Maybe it’s ’cause the crowds are smaller, and you have to work a little harder to get to some of the goods.
 Or maybe it’s the vibe.
 Alpine Meadows has always been more about doing than showing.
 Skiers and riders and freeheelers here are about getting out there and shredding and are a little less concerned with the ‘show’ than some other resorts.
-It’s relaxed and soulful and has that hard core skier vibe that keeps the crowds away and the locals at bay.
+It’s relaxed and soulful and has that hardcore skier vibe that keeps the crowds away and the locals at bay.